LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 ``CURLOPT_…`` macro methods representing the option you wish to set and the value you wish to set it to as the second param.
 What follows is a list of options that can be set on Lasso's curl object.
-It has been adapted from the `curl documentation`_, with the options grouped in a similar manner as you find there.
+It has been adapted from the `curl documentation`_, with the options grouped in a similar manner as is found there.
 This should allow you to easily find the option if you need more detail.